konmenel/pydsphtools/docs/markdown/postprocess.md

     savefile : str, optional
         If provided, results are saved to this file in text format (semicolon-separated).
 Default, `None`.
-    angle_seq : str, optional
+    create_dirs : bool, optional
+        If provided, creates directories (if necessary) before saving results to a file.
+Ingored if `savefile` is `None`, Default, `True`. angle_seq : str, optional
         Euler angle sequence used for 3D rotations (e.g. `"xyz"`, `"zyx"`, `"XYZ"`, ...).
 Passed directly to SciPy.
 Ignored for 2D simulations.